Patrick Angel is committed to upholding what is right and seeking justice for those

 an active member of the

-Oregon Trial Lawyers Association (OTLA) for over ten years.
+Oregon Trial Lawyers Association (OTLA) for fifteen years.
 He is admitted to practice in the State Courts

 of Oregon, including the Oregon Court of Appeals and the (Federal) U.S.